Maiterivas/API-Challenge/README.md

 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

 Before delving into the results and visualizations of my analysis of the cities found, there were a few important limitations regarding the dataset to address.
 Mainly, the PyCity library used does not have much documentation regarding it, so I am unable to find much information on it.
 However, based off the number of cities retrieved, it's likely not inclusive of all the existing cities in the world.
-Based off the number of cities I was able to successfully retrieve weather data for, these only make up about 5% of all cities in the world, so we cannot assume that conclusions found on this dataset would be applicable to locations outside of it.
+Based off the number of cities I was able to successfully retrieve weather data for, these only make up about 5% of all cities in the world, so we cannot assume that conclusions found based off the results in this dataset would be applicable to locations outside of it.

 *See [WeatherPy]("WeatherPy/WeatherPy.ipynb") code